bottari/scritti/README.md

 ## 🧭 **Purpose & Professional Context**

-This repository showcases my hands-on work in **LLM evaluation, dataset tooling, prompt orchestration, and small-scale fine-tuning** — the same domains I manage professionally as a **Technical Program Manager specializing in AI Governance & Applied AI Operations**.
+This repository showcases my hands-on work in **LLM evaluation, dataset tooling, prompt orchestration, and small-scale fine-tuning** — the same domains I manage professionally as a **Technical Program Manager specializing in AI Operations & Systems Architecture**.

 While my day-job focuses on *risk management, evaluation pipelines, and GenAI program execution*, this repo captures the **personal R&D work** I do to deepen the engineering/ML side of that discipline.